SmokinCaterpillar/pypet/doc/source/tutorial.rst

 All these parameters will be added to the branch *parameters*.

 Note that we can *group* the parameters.
-For instance, we have a group `neuron` that contains parameters defining our neuron model and *simulation* that define the details of the simulation, like the euler step size and the whole runtime.
+For instance, we have a group `neuron` that contains parameters defining our neuron model and *simulation* that defines the details of the simulation, like the euler step size and the whole runtime.
-These groups are created on the fly in the tree.
+If these groups do not exist add the time of parameter creation, *pypet* will automatically create these for you.

-There's no limit to grouping, and it can be nested
+There's no limit to grouping, and it can be nested:

     >>> traj.f_add_parameter('brian.hippocampus.nneurons', 99999, comment='Number of neurons in my model hippocampus')

-Ok, this last parameter can be ignored, since we only model a single neuron.

 There are analogue functions for *config* data, *results* and *derived_parameters*: